gezalore/designbench/docs/source/import.rst

 will need to be included when adding your design.

-If you cannot meet all of these requirements, but still would like to use a design with designbench *privately*, then you can do so as described :ref:`here <private-benchmarks>`, and you are not required to consider anything else described here.
+If you cannot meet all of these requirements, but still would like to use a design with RTLMeter *privately*, then you can do so as described :ref:`here <private-benchmarks>`, and you are not required to consider anything else described here.

-Alternatively, if you are the original author, then you can contribute cases to be included with the designbench Copyright and License itself, if you are happy to do so.
+Alternatively, if you are the original author, then you can contribute cases to be included with the RTLMeter Copyright and License itself, if you are happy to do so.

 Maturity
 ^^^^^^^^

-Any design added to the designbench repository must have sufficient maturity and code quality that they are unlikely to cause difficulties in the use of designbench.
-This is required because the intention of designbench is not to find novel issues in your design, but to aid tool development.
+Any design added to the RTLMeter repository must have sufficient maturity and code quality that they are unlikely to cause difficulties in the use of RTLMeter.
+This is required because the intention of RTLMeter is not to find novel issues in your design, but to aid tool development.

 This means that the designs must be sufficiently well tested in the included